 Register And Re-Title Your Converted Van To An RV

 You can check with local Australian Authorities if you must re-title your van to an RV.
-You will likely need to registerOpens in a new tab. any vehicle that you convert to an RV.
+You will likely need to register any vehicle that you convert to an RV.
 You’ll need to re-title a converted van if it was previously registered so that you can obtain the correct permits.

 If you’re registering your converted van for the first time, you will be required to undergo an inspection of the van by the relevant authorities.
-The annualOpens in a new tab. costs start at around 90 AUD and can go up to over 700 AUD if your converted van is big.
+The annual costs start at around 90 AUD and can go up to over 700 AUD if your converted van is big.

 It can even extend over 1,000 AUD if your van conversion is very large, so make sure you check what you’ll be required to pay.